Saibernard/Pick-and-Place-using-Franka-Emika-Robot/README.md

 ## Scope

 This project aims to leverage concepts from the course to enable a 7-DOF PANDA arm to pick static and dynamic blocks and place them in a desired goal position using a Geometric Based Inverse Kinematics (IK) solver.
 The project involves testing in simulation and hardware to ensure performance under varying conditions.
+This code and strategy won the pick and place competition among 100 students participated in the challenge.

 ## Method